kaiyumcg/Vortex/README.md

 ![Builtin Animations Tasks 1](/docs/images/builtin_animation_task_1.png)

-- Clip: Animation clip
+- *Clip*: Animation clip
-- Mode: ”Play” for normally playing with normalized start time.
+- *Mode*: ”Play” for normally playing with normalized start time.
 If duration is 10 seconds then 0.1 value for “Animation Start Time” means animation will start playing within 1 seconds.
 “Play In Fixed Time” is the same as “Play” but it starts within “Animation Start Time Fixed” rather than normalized time.
   CrossFade and CrossFadeWithFixedTime are the counterpart of “Play” vs “Play In Fixed Time”, except cross fade employs an smoothing.
-- Layer: The layer on the Animator controller where the animation resides.
+- *Layer*: The layer on the Animator controller where the animation resides.
-- Use Simple: If ticked then the animation will simply play rather than using layer, crossfade, start time etc setting.
+- *Use Simple*: If ticked then the animation will simply play rather than using layer, crossfade, start time etc setting.
 Equivalent of calling Animator.Play(hash of the clip)